-Intense Pulsed light treatment can be effective to treat facial capillaries.
+Intense Pulsed light treatment can be useful to treat facial capillaries.
 We use the Cutera Limelight IPL for diffuse redness, rosacea, fine facial capillaries as well as isolated capillaries up to about 2 mm thickness.

 Treatment of Redness from Rosacea.

 Nose veins, Spider Veins are common terms used to describe thin surface vessels that become visible at the side of the nose but can affect the entire nose, cheeks and chin.

 Spider veins around the nose tend to appear as faint lines that streak onto the cheek whereas veins on the nose tend to be more like a web giving the nose a diffuse red appearance.
-Intense Pulsed light treatment can be effective to treat these vessels.
+Intense Pulsed light treatment can be useful to treat these vessels.